 Hillview Cottage a mile or so outside the village

-There are quite a few lovely self catering cottages in the area too.
+There are quite a few lovely self catering cottages and houses in the area too.
 For example:

 Lochend Chalets at the Lake of Menteith